syncfusion-content/blazor-docs/blazor/sankey/links.md

 To add links to your Sankey diagram, you need to define a collection of `SankeyDataLink` objects.
 Each link requires a source node, a target node, and a value representing the flow quantity.

+- Each link must have a `SourceId` and `TargetId` corresponding to existing node IDs.
+- The `Value` property determines the thickness of the link and represents the quantity flowing between nodes.
+- Links are automatically rendered based on the node positions and specified values.

 Here's an example of how to configure links in the Sankey component:

 {% tabs %}